matiasjanssen/user_data_import_java/README.md

 # Users_Import_Java

-This is a Java client that consolidates user data from two different files, validates userid interacting with the [Piano](https://piano.io/) Publisher API and finally creates an output file.
+This is a java client that consolidates user data from two different files, validates userid interacting with the [Piano](https://piano.io/) Publisher API and finally creates an output file.

 ## 📌 Features